Anna Ingerman: Career

-Ingerman immigrated to America shortly after her husband Sergius, who immigrated in 1891, and they settled in New York City.
+Ingerman immigrated to America shortly after her husband Sergius, who immigrated in 1891.
+The couple settled in New York City.
 She was a member of the Socialist Labor Party, the Social Democratic Party of America in the late 1890s, the Socialist Party since its inception, and Russian Social-Democracy organizations in New York.
 She was a lecturer and teacher for numerous Russian, German, Jewish, and American study circles, women's clubs, and workingmen's societies connected to the socialist movement.
 In 1893, she founded the Arbeterin Fareyn (Workingwomen's Circle) with Adella Kean Zametkin and several other women, and in 1895 she led four thousand Jewish women who marched under its banner in the 1895 May Day Parade.
 She and Sergius established the Russian Social Democratic Society, which raised funds for the GEL and the Russian Social Democratic Workers' Party.
 She and Sergius were also ambassadors for the latter party's Menshevik wing.

-Ingerman and Sergius visited Russia shortly after the 1905 Russian Revolution began, hoping the Czar would be overthrown.
-They stayed in Russia for three years, after which they returned to America.
+Ingerman and Sergius visited Russia shortly after the 1905 Russian Revolution began, hoping that Czar Nicholas II would be overthrown.
+They stayed in Russia for three years before returning to America.
 They again returned to Russia after the 1917 Revolution, staying there for six months while Ingerman helped wounded people injured during the uprising.
-After returned to America, they spoke out against the regime of Lenin and Trotsky, claiming the true socialist faction was violently opposed to communism.
-She opposed the Soviet regime ever since, claiming she was against the Bolsheviks since 1905.
+After returning to America, they spoke out against the regime of Lenin and Trotsky, claiming the true socialist faction was violently opposed to communism.
+She opposed the Soviet regime ever since, claiming she had opposed the Bolsheviks since 1905.
 In America, she was associated in her socialist work with Morris Hillquit and Algernon Lee.
 She also wrote socialist articles for newspapers in English and other languages, including the New York Call, the New Yorker Volkszeitung, the Novy Mir, and the Narodnaya Gazeta.

-In the 1926 United States House of Representatives election, Ingerman was the Socialist candidate in New York's 17th congressional district.
-She lost to Democrat William W. Cohen.
+In the 1926 United States House of Representatives election, Ingerman ran for office as the Socialist candidate in New York's 17th congressional district.
+She lost to the election to Democrat William W. Cohen.
 In the 1927 New York City aldermanic election, she was the Socialist candidate for the New York City Board of Aldermen in Manhattan's 9th District, losing to Democrat Dennis J. Mahon.
 In 1928, she ran for the New York State Assembly as a Socialist in New York County's 15th District.
 She lost to Republican Abbot Low Moffat.
-In 1929, she again for the Assembly as a Socialist in New York County's 9th District, losing to Democrat Ira H. Holley.
+In 1929, she ran for the Assembly again as a Socialist in New York County's 9th District, losing to Democrat Ira H. Holley.